Frequently Asked Questions

 Yes.
 Registration forms have an area to list your e-mail address if you wish to do so.
 If you do not wish to have your e-mail address made public, do not list it on the registration form.

 7. How do I get a new Lobbyist Directory?

 All registered lobbyists will receive a new directory each February.
 The directories are mailed to the mailing address you provide on your registration form.
 If you need to make other arrangements to receive the directory, please call us.
 You are responsible for advising The Commission of any changes in your mailing address.

 8. How often may a lobbyist be audited?

-According to current legislation, no lobbyist will be subject to a random audit more than once in any 24-month period.
-Audits are done by a professional CPA contracted by the Ethics Commission.
+No lobbyist will be subject to a random audit more than once in any 24-month period.
+Audits are conducted by a professional CPA contracted by the Ethics Commission.

 9. How long must I keep my records?